zeitgeistpm/migration-guide/README.md

 Once the migration runtime was deployed, the potential adjustment of crucial storage values and the halting of the live parachain can happen on a case-by-case basis.

 #### Case A: Different `parachain_id` or `MqcHeads`
 In this case, the `parachain_id` and/or the `MqcHeads` are set to appropriate values used on the shell parachain.
-The runtime cool down period should be respected to be able to quickly recover the chain in case of failure.
-After the cool down period has passed, the storage values can be adjusted:

 Set `ParachainInfo::parachain_id` to the one used in the shell parachain: